Bhavin-Bhesaniya/clovpt-ai/README.md

 💼 LinkedIn: [Clovin Security](https://linkedin.com/company/clovinsec)
 🐦 Twitter/X: [@clovinsec](https://twitter.com/clovinsec)

-⭐ **If you believe in our mission to redefine security testing, give us a star on GitHub!**
+⭐ **If you believe in our mission to redefine security with AI, give us a star on GitHub!**